Mapaor/sample-videos/README.md

 ### Other
 More NASA videos: [https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22](https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22)
 ### Important note
 GitHub Pages is not meant for this.
 It's speed is bad.
+If you care about speed you should use a bucket for storage in the cloud.

+#### With Appwrite
+Create an account, create a project, create a bucket, in settings enable file security, start putting files.
+5GB free for everyone 150GB for students (it's a lot!).

+Examples:

+#### With S3
-If you care about speed create an AWS Account, use S3, and create a new general public bucket.
+Create an AWS Account, use S3, and create a new general public bucket.
 Put your files there, as long as you don't exceed 5GB the first year will be free.

 Example files (may expire past March 2026):
 - [https://bucket-general-public-marti.s3.eu-west-1.amazonaws.com/60s-720p/gtv-videos-bucket/BigBuckBunny.mp4](https://bucket-general-public-marti.s3.eu-west-1.amazonaws.com/60s-720p/gtv-videos-bucket/BigBuckBunny.mp4)